shlin0415/SCAPP/README.md

 # SCAPP
-SCAPP is a subproject of PCmaster for the time being.
+SCAPP is a subproject of PCmaster.
+SCAPP == PCmaster_ann

 PCmaster
 Plant Cell master
+PCmaster_ann
+Plant Cell master for automatic annotation of cell types
 SCAPP
 Single-Cell Aid Project for Plants on Python
 Single-Cell Auto Annotation Project for Plants on Python